Lead's Urban Legacy

 Geared to researchers and students, the site is chock full of imprinting gene data, published research papers, links to other resources, and audio and video symposium presentations all dating back to the mid to late 1990s.

-International Programme on Chemical Safety (IPCS) and the Canadian Centre for Occupational Health and Safety (CCOHS) present internationally peer reviewed information on commonly used chemicals that may also contaminate the environment and food.
+International Programme on Chemical Safety and the Canadian Centre for Occupational Health and Safety peer reviewed information on commonly used chemicals that may also contaminate the environment and food.

 Office of Scientific and Technical Information (OSTI)

-The US Department of Energy funds thousands of research project annually.
-Now, there's a central web site available to easily search archives - from as far back as 1948 - and access results from decades of DOE-funded research and other sources as well.
+The US Department of Energy funds thousands of research projects annually.
+Now, there's a central web site available to easily search archives.

 Search the National Library of Medicine's premier database to find scientific journal articles on health-related subjects.

 A weekly newsmagazine covering a wide variety of science news, including endocrine disruption.

 PubChem is the world's largest collection of freely accessible chemical information.
 Search chemicals by name, molecular formula, structure, and other identifiers.
 Find chemical and physical properties, biological activities, safety and toxicity information, patents, literature citations and more.